Otterdays/Zombobs/DOCS/My_Thoughts.md

 # My Thoughts

+## 2025-12-27 - V0.8.2.2 ALPHA Bug Fix

+Addressed visual issues where WebGPU particles (Snow and ZombobsFX spore clouds) were incorrectly rendering on the main menu.

+- **Snow Gating**: Added strict checks to ensure snow only renders when in Arcade mode AND Gameplay state.
+- **ZombobsFX**: Updated `WebGPURenderer` to accept an `isGameplay` flag, ensuring spore clouds don't overlay the main menu.
+- **Refactoring**: Cleaned up the render loop in `main.js` to pass state flags explicitly to the renderer.

+This ensures a cleaner initial presentation while preserving the immersive effects during actual gameplay.

 ## 2025-01-XX - V0.8.0 ALPHA The Refactor Update

 Just completed the V0.8.0 ALPHA release, which focuses on major code refactoring and architecture improvements.
 This update represents a significant milestone in code organization and maintainability.